lacdr-tox/Leegwater_lipidomics_normalization/README.md

 Metabolomics data have been deposited to the EMBL-EBI MetaboLights ([`Yurekten et al., 2024`](https://doi.org/10.1093/nar/gkad1045)) with the identifier MTBLS9493 and is accessible at <https://www.ebi.ac.uk/metabolights/MTBLS9493>.

-We hope to set all data to public soon, which will be when both papers are published.
-Then, we will create a new folder in this GitHub directory with the data in a separate `data` folder.
-For now, you can take a look at the HTML reports to see what the data and results could look like.
+Data to rerun the analysis is in the `data`.
+Let us know if anything is missing.
+For examples of the output, you can take a look at the HTML reports to see what the data and results could look like.

 ### Figures